 Topsoil will be replaced prior to permanent stabilization in applicable locations along the Project ROW.
-Disturbed areas will be seeded with the appropriate seed mixture, as available, as outlined in Table 10.4-2.
-Tennessee will evaluate all seed mixtures prior to stabilization to ensure that no invasive species are used.
-Any invasive species contained in a recommended seed mix will be replaced with a suitable native alternative.
-Hay, straw mulch, or other similar material will be applied at a rate of at least 2 tons/acre, unless otherwise required by applicable regulatory agencies.
-The permanent seed mixes noted in Table 10.4-2 will be applied, as available, between March 15 to June 1 and August 1 to October 15, including areas where only temporary seed mixes have been applied.
+Disturbed areas shall be seeded with the appropriate seed mixture, as available, as outlined in Tables 10.4-2 and 10.4-3.
+Lime and fertilizer will be applied in accordance with soil test recommendations.
+Hay, straw mulch, or other similar material will be applied at a rate of at least 2 tons per acre, unless otherwise required by applicable regulatory agencies.
 As previously noted, temporary seed mixes noted in Table 10.4-1 will be applied, as available, to all disturbed areas outside of the noted permanent seed mix windows.
+The seed mixes noted below were developed from the CT Manual.
+As recommended by the CTDEEP, seed mixtures will not be applied to disturbed areas that contain rare plants; these areas will be allowed to revegetate naturally (MacKay 2015).